remarcmij/using-apis-qa-wk1/6-promise-finally/README.md

 ### Example 2: `2-finally.js`

 In this example, we use both `.then()` and  `.catch()` to stop the "Thinking..." messages after the Promise is settled by calling `clearInterval()` in both.
-We need both methods because we don't know in advance whether the Promise will be fulfilled or rejected.
-We also need to ensure that the promise returned by `whatIsTheMeaningOfLife()` still reflects the answer (i.e. 42 or "I don't have a clue.").
+We need both methods because we don't know in advance whether the Promise will be fulfilled or rejected, and we need to clear the interval in both cases.
+Moreover, we also need to ensure that the promise returned by `whatIsTheMeaningOfLife()` still reflects the answer (i.e. 42 or "I don't have a clue.").
 That's why we return the `result` from the `.then()` handler and rethrow the error in the `.catch()` handler.

 To run the example, run the following command in the terminal: